VonDoogles/TLD-QualityOfLife/README.md

 ### Eat Pick Units
 Show the Pick Units UI to select how many stackable food items to eat.

+### Scale Meat 1/3 Size
+Meat on the ground that has less than this percent of full calories is scaled to 1/3 size.

+### Scale Meat 2/3 Size
+Meat on the ground that has less than this percent of full calories is scaled to 2/3 size.

 ## Fire
 ### Auto-Select Lit Torch
 Auto selects the torch as the fire starter if the player is holding a lit torch.